cjpassalacqua/cjpassalacqua/README.md

 # Hi, I'm Christian — AI + Cloud Security Engineer (In Progress)

-I’m transitioning into **Cloud Security & Cybersecurity**, combining hands-on AWS labs, security fundamentals, and real-world problem solving from healthcare and IT workflows.
+I’m transitioning into **Cloud Security & Cybersecurity** with an emphasis on AI, combining hands-on AWS labs, security fundamentals, and real-world problem solving from healthcare and IT workflows.
 I’m building a portfolio that shows real technical work — not fluff.

 ---